gabjauf/embedding-benchmark/readme.md

 ```

 It probably means that optimizations could still happen, even though we need to have in mind that given the size of LLMs, these libraries probably optimized the RAM usage way more than the CPU efficiency.

-## Interpretation

-Based on the limited knowledge I have, I went throught a few hypothesis

 ## Limitations